dsqcri/old-ds-website/projects/crosscloud/index.md

 # Crosscloud: A New Architecture for the Social Web

+The Crosscloud research project is a joint project with MIT.
+The project aims to radically change the way Web applications work today, resulting in true data ownership as well as improved privacy.
 Centralized social Web platforms can also cause numerous problems for users and application developers.
 For example, users cannot easily move data between platforms or switch between similar applications that would reuse their data.
 Moreover, existing social network platforms control the data access APIs and often change its features. thus freedom from these platforms is important.
 This is particularly the case for applications that access valuable data -- e.g., from the financial or medical domain.
 Developers are restricted to the data access APIs provided by a specific platform, and cannot easily develop applications that can run on multiple platforms.

-The Crosscloud research project is a joint project with MIT.
-Crosscloud aims at solving these problems and providing decentralization and data independence for the social Web.
+Crosscloud addresses these problems and provides decentralization and data independence for the social Web.
 The long-term goal of Crosscloud is to create a new ecosystem for social Web applications, and for that it is essential to have a good choice of protocols on the wire.
 At that level, the interoperability between diverse implementations is key.
 In addition,  we are experimenting with different architectures for client side and server-side software stacks, and different storage and query architectures.
 However, the priority of the work is to design the protocols.